VolkanSah/advanced-RAM-use-on-Bash-installed-systems/README.md

 # Run the script every 5 minutes
 */5 * * * * /path/to/clean_ram.sh
 ```
 This will run the script every 5 minutes and check if the amount of free memory is below the threshold.
 If it is, the script will clear the RAM cache to free up memory.
-This script should work on all of the Linux and BSD systems you listed.
+This script should work on all of the Linux and BSD systems.

 ## Advanced ZRAM use
 Zram is a Linux kernel module that allows for compressed RAM-based swap space.
 Using Zram can improve performance on systems with limited RAM, as it can reduce the amount of data that needs to be written to disk.